Ethal-A/Reference-Sorter/README.md

 Paste the references into the text box provided (empty lines will be ignored) and click the sort button to sort the references.

+**Shortcuts and other (Windows):**
+- Change background colour: use coloured buttons on bottom right.
+- Undo: ctrl + z
+- Redo: ctrl + y

 ## Usage - Script
 Simply create file containing the list of references (empty lines will be ignored).
 For this example, the file will be called 'references.txt'.